ndilieto/uacme/README.md

 transparently proxies connections to the real web server (which can be on either another machine, or a different TCP port on the same machine).
 When a tls-alpn-01 challenge handshake comes in, **ualpn** handles it on the fly instead of proxying it to the webserver.
+This means that unlike other available tls-alpn-01 responders, **ualpn** does not require your webserver to stop during the challenge (zero downtime).

 The event-driven implementation is based on [libev](http://libev.schmorp.de) and considerably reduces the cost of context switches and memory usage.
 In